 The Caged Dragon

 It all changed when monster Mozart became mayor.
-Mozart unlocked the cages of all the dragons to let them leave in their own time.
-Most flied away to places they remembered, but this dragon claimed to be content because he lived in the only place he’d ever known and he didn’t even remember his own name.
+Mozart opened the cages to all the dragons to let them leave in their own time.
+Most flew away to places they remembered, but this dragon claimed to be content because he lived in the only place he’d ever known and he didn’t even remember his own name.

-Dragon wasn’t all alone in his cave though.
+The Dragon wasn’t all alone in his cave though.
 A little gnome had kept him company since the day the doors to the caves were unlocked.
-The gnome didn’t have a home of his own, and told the dragon that there’s no place for a dragon in the the land of Lucky because no other dragons chose to stay.
+The gnome didn’t have a home of his own and told the dragon that there’s no place for a dragon in the land of Lucky because no other dragons chose to stay.

 “You would be an outcast and always on the run.” the gnome repeated.

 The dragon was happy to have a roommate who accepted him even though he was a dangerous dragon.

 Monster Mozart paid the dragon a visit to check up on him as he did every year since 3 years now.
 The gnome was always hiding in the cave when monster Mozart visited.
 The dragon was anxious and said that he liked his cave and were grateful that he was able to stay.

 Mozart would try to describe how colorful and friendly the world had become and hoped that the dragon would want to come out from that dark cave and enjoy the outside.
 Had there been a window in the mountain, the dragon would have enjoyed a view of blue skies, star skies, misty mornings, moonlight, sunsets, sunrises, the ocean with the skyline of a city, thunderstorms in the summer, sparkling snow in the winter, the trees turning red in the fall, and bright green in the spring with colorful juicy fruit in them free for all to eat.
 But all this was just words for the dragon.
 He had no images to connect with these words.